taisha paggett. i believe in echoes (in collaboration with Kim Zumpfe). Installation view, Audain Gallery, 2018. Photo: Blaine Campbell.

 Audain Gallery, Vancouver*

-The exhibition is created in collaboration with artist Kim Zumpfe.
+In collaboration with artist Kim Zumpfe.

 taisha paggett is a dance artist who cultivates independent and collaborative performance works for the stage, gallery and outdoors.
 Her research and pedagogical engagement focuses on the relationship between geography and being, in order to navigate 21st-century Black American life.
 The artistic results explore how gesture and breath may help make life within uninhabitable conditions inhabitable.